Understanding Intellectual Property: Terms of Art and Types of IP, Simplified and Explained.

 • Plant Patents: For new plant varieties.

-• Key Point: Patents give inventors exclusive rights for 20 years from the filing date, but they’re complex and require detailed descriptions.
+• Key Point: Patents give inventors exclusive rights for 20 years from the filing date.
+Patents are often complex and detailed.

 2. Trademarks